loicgreffier/docsource/README.md

   -V, --version         Print version information and exit.
 ```

 `Scan` is used to scan Markdown files in your documentation to detect broken links.
-The command should be run at the
-root folder of your documentation.
+The command should be run from the root folder of your documentation.

-#### Multiple folders/files
+#### Multiple Folders or Files

 You can provide multiple folders or files as input to `Scan` by specifying them after the command: